wp-plugins/youtube-master/readme.txt

 * Youtube Master Responsive Playlist Widget.
 Specially designed for fast page load times of youtube playlists.
 Fully mobile responsive.
 * Display or hide Youtube Subscribe Button.
 Default with Bubble Count and Full with Bubble Count and Youtube User Avatar.
 * Display or hide Youtube Video Player (Single Youtube Videos or Playlists)

+* TechGasp Shortcode Framework v3:
+* Universal Shortcode for all pages and posts, same Shortocde applies to all pages and posts.
+Option to Automatically add the shortcode to all pages and posts or manually add the pre-built shortcode individually per page or post.
+Option to automatically only show the shortcode in Posts and not Pages.
+Option to Automatically show the shortcode After the Title or After the Content.
-* Shortcode Framework v3.
-Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
+* Individual Shortcode for each page or post, individual customized shortcode per page or post
-* Shortcodes allow you to professionally display youtube videos or playlists inside your wordpress pages and posts
+* Shortcodes allow you to professionally display your plugin inside pages and posts maintaining fast page load times and excellent Google SEO
 * [Advanced Version Link](http://wordpress.techgasp.com/youtube-master/)

 **ONLINE DEMO**

 * Right of the page, sidebar widgets
-* Inside the post, with shortcode framework v2
+* Inside the post, with shortcode framework
 * [Demo Link](http://wordpress.techgasp.com/youtube-master/)

 **More High Quality Plugins?**